egoodman92/electron_microscopy/localization/README.md

 # Localization and Classification

 This work object localization and classification of nanocrystal active sites in transmission electron microscopy images.
+Our first simple goal is to automate particle size and facet analysis, which can be done slowly by humans already.
+This was achieved by fine-tuning a SSD-Inception_v2 model, and we demontrate high mAP values.

 <p align="center">
   <img width="600" height="314" src="NanoparticleDetectionComparison.jpg">